Purpose of Non-Punitive Reporting Policies in Aviation SMS Programs

 Final Thoughts on Non-Punitive Reporting Policies

-Non-punitive reporting policies are essential to developing a just culture and to enhance your airline or airport's hazard reporting culture.
+Non-punitive reporting policies are essential to developing a just culture and enhancing your airline or airport's hazard reporting culture.

 You may be interested in comparing your non-punitive reporting policy with one of three industry-accepted templates.